What is Housing Benefit and Council Tax Support?

 - you are a prisoner on remand.

-These are just a few examples, and the rules on people who are away from home and Housing Benefit and Council Tax Benefit are very complicated.
+These are just a few examples, and the rules on people who are away from home and Housing Benefit and Council Tax Support are very complicated.
 So, if you are not sure whether you can claim, contact us for advice.

 If you don’t agree with our decision, you can ask us to look at it again.
 Our letters tell you what your rights are.